 The PRC regulatory and enforcement regime with regard to data security and data protection has continued to evolve.
 There are uncertainties on how certain laws and regulations will be implemented in practice.
 PRC regulators have been increasingly focused on regulating data security and data protection.
 We expect that these areas will receive greater attention from regulators, as well as attract public scrutiny and attention going forward.
 This greater attention, scrutiny and enforcement, including more frequent inspections, could increase our compliance costs and subject us to heightened risks and challenges associated with data security and protection.
+For example, any data processing which affects or has the possibility to affect national security, will be reviewed by competent authorities.
+During such review, the VIEs and their subsidiaries may be required to suspend their operation or experience other disruptions to their operations.
 If we are unable to manage these risks, our reputation and results of operations could be materially and adversely affected.
 For further details, please see "Item 4.
 Information on the Company - B. Business Overview - Regulation -Regulations Relating to Information Security".